• Skip to primary navigation

 You’ve got small amounts invested at the top, but you’ve also got money invested in the middle and at the bottom.
 Some of your money went down a lot.
 Some of it went down just a little bit.
 And some of your money might even grow from the day you put it in.

 You don’t just invest once.
-Instead, you invest a lot of times.
+Instead, you invest hundreds of times.

 You Have A Long Investing Horizon